 You can learn the number of returning visitors on Google Search console.
 It shows the ratio of direct traffic to other traffic types.
 While there isn’t a “perfect” ratio, anything less than 25% warrants your attention.
 Most likely, it means that the quality of your content suffers.
 However, it could also point to issues with your paid search ad campaign.

-How to Measure SEO Success with Google Analytics
+How to Measure SEO Performance with Google Analytics

 While a variety of tools exist to help you track organic traffic and other SEO metrics.
 Regardless of how many you use, Google Analytics remains a must-have for all SEO experts.
 Learning how to use Google Analytics to track your progress can help you achieve top-notch optimization results.